 Link building consists of endorsements from other sites.
 They are linking from their site to yours.
 If the site is of good quality, then that link will make your website look better to search engines.
 Links show your value to algorithms, as well as your potential customers.
 You should strive to create content that results in other websites linking to you.

 Internal linking is linking that you can do within your website and helps the user navigate your site.
 It shows algorithms that you have a variety of content and serves to give the search engines a full picture of your website.

 Promotion activity (could be on Social) shows Google that your site is popular with searchers.
-By having your customers and other people engage with you, you’re fulfilling the primary goal behind search engine optimization: proving you’re useful and interesting to searchers (which will become your customers).
+By having your customers and other people engage with you, you're fulfilling the primary goal behind search engine optimization.
+You are proving that you're useful and appealing to searchers (which will become your customers).

 SEO and Content Marketing